jeremyjjbrown/kubernetes-brownbag/README.md

 There are more types of ways to schedule pods documented under Controllers: https://kubernetes.io/docs/concepts/workloads/controllers/deployment/

-Lets's create a deployment and service access it via kubedns.
+Lets's create a deployment and access it via kubedns.

 ```yaml
 apiVersion: apps/v1